 Is POS still important to talk about?

-The importance of keeping a POS system secure may be at the awareness level, meaning the majority of businesses are aware of the challenge, and aware of the need to bolster or increase IT spending.
+The importance of keeping a POS system secure may be at the awareness level, meaning the majority of businesses are aware of the challenge and aware of the need to bolster or increase IT spending.
 As the word cybersecurity itself was used with increased regularity in 2016, the question remains: was the crucial need to implement secure POS management given the same kind of attention?

-An EY 2016 survey shows an increase in spending for cybersecurity from 2013-2016.
+An EY 2016 survey shows an increase in spending on cybersecurity from 2013-2016.
 According to the survey, 76% of responders were spending less than $2m in total in 2013.
 Today only 64% are spending less than $2m.
 In the most recent breach level index, it was reported that the number of breaches occurring due to malicious outsiders nearly doubled since 2013.

 Why is POS continually targeted?

 The short answer to why POS systems are a continual target:

 Though it may appear to be cliché, the comment of “it is not a matter of if a breach will occur, but when,” is the hard truth.

 Last year Russ Banham referenced the EY survey of IT leaders and infosec managers, noting only 1 in 5 leaders/managers fully consider infosec in their strategy and planning.

 Banham’s comment on the complacency, “Makes little sense given the sharp uptick in hacking methods”, seems more than on target.

 Some estimates show up 70 percent of U.S. consumers are using cards with smart chips, though retailers are behind the push with less than half of all retailers using smart chip technology.
 But are the smart chips going to stop all fraud?
 Digging into this thought process a little deeper does expose a few additional questions.
 Why would organizations choose to stay behind with security instead of staying ahead?